mardan-data-analyst/_5-social-network-analysis-using-R/README.md

 # social-network-analysis-using-R
-Guided codes of course from LinkedIn Learning by Curt Frye
+Guided codes of 5th course from LinkedIn Learning Path by Curt Frye